MrUrq/SurrogateModelOptim.jl/docs/src/smoptimize.md

                     num_start_samples=5,
                         ));
 ```
-The default option `num_interpolants=20` meaning the surrogate model ensemble
+The default option `num_interpolants=10`, meaning that the surrogate model ensemble
-contains 20 RBF interpolants has shown good performance for a variety of functions.
+contains 10 RBF interpolants, has shown good performance for a variety of functions.
+The
-More test functions and examples can be found in the source files under `examples`.
-The performance is typically good for smooth functions with or without noise.
+performance is typically good for smooth functions with or without noise.
+Discontinuous
-Discontinuous functions are not captured well by RBF interpolation, see
+functions are not captured well by RBF interpolation, see the example section.
-the example folder to see this problem.